dirkroorda/laf-fabric/docs/texts/background.rst

 You can also switch easily between additional packages without any need for recompiling the basic resource.
 The annotations in the extra package may define new annotation spaces, but they can also declare themselves in the spaces that exist in the basic source.
-Features in the extra annotation package that coincide with existent features, override the existent ones, in the sense that for targets where they define a different value, the one of the added annotation package is taken.
+Features in the extra annotation package that coincide with existent features, override the existing ones, in the sense that for targets where they define a different value, the one of the added annotation package is taken.
 Where the additional package does not provide values, the original values are used.